 *For students that are already trained spiritual directors there is an alternative supervision track to equip students to train and supervise new spiritual directors.

-FOUNDATIONS OF SILENCE AND LISTENING IN THE SPIRITUAL LIFE (12 UNITS)
+FOUNDATIONS OF SILENCE AND LISTENING IN THE SPIRITUAL LIFE (16 UNITS)

 The first year focuses on the biblical and historical roots of spiritual direction through the early church and the desert fathers and mothers.
 Students will cultivate greater attentiveness to their interior movements as they engage with the foundational practices of silence and listening.
 In addition, students are required to receive spiritual direction with a trained director before starting the cohort and through the duration of the program.
 Students will also begin practicing spiritual direction with their cohort peers under supervision.
 Students on the supervision track will begin mentoring and supervising their peers as well as teaching some of the training sessions and contemplative practices.

-ENGAGING WITH THE SPIRIT THROUGH ENCOUNTER AND DISCERNMENT (12 UNITS)
+ENGAGING WITH THE SPIRIT THROUGH ENCOUNTER AND DISCERNMENT (16 UNITS)

-THE WISDOM OF SPIRITUAL LEADERSHIP IN COMMUNITY (12 UNITS)
+THE WISDOM OF SPIRITUAL LEADERSHIP IN COMMUNITY (16 UNITS)

 Year three focuses on deepening spiritual leadership.
 The course will engage with global voices in Christian spirituality.
 In year three, students will be equipped with the skills to lead group spiritual

-After the 3–year cohort, students will engage as scholars and leaders of Christian spirituality through
+Through all 3 years students will also engage as scholars and leaders of Christian spirituality through